mountetna/monoetna/polyphemus/workflows/README.md

 - The runtime params for the workflow
 - The secrets for the workflow

-It is intentionally separate from ETL jobs.
-Ideally the ETL jobs should be agnostic of the workflow they are a part of.
+Note they are intentionally separate from ETL jobs.
+The ETL jobs should be agnostic of the workflow they are a part of.

+### Data model

+- `configs` table: This table stores the workflow configs.
+- `runs` table: This table stores the workflow runs.
+- `runtime_config` table: This table stores the runtime config for a workflow.

+A note on the configs table and ids.

+There are two ids in the configs table.

+1. `config_id`: This is the id of the config and does not change as multiple version of the configs are created.
+Along with `version_number` it is the composite key for this table.
+2. `id`: This is the id of the row in the configs table.
+It is a unique identifier for a given workflow run.

+`runs` has a foreign key to the `configs` table via the `config_id` and `version_number` columns of the `configs` table.
+We could have also used the `id` column of the `configs` table, but this is less explicit, and it is forces us to think of a "run" as a single instantiation of config and version number.

+It is also worth noting that the `runtime_config` table should only ever have one row per config.
+That row is always updated.

+### ETLJob super class

+ETL jobs should subclass: `ETLJob` and implement the `pre`, `process`, and `post` methods.

 ### RunJob command

-We use the `RunJob` command to run an ETL job in the etna container.
+We use the `RunJob` command to invoke ETLJobs.

-bin/polyphemus run_job <workflow> <job_name> <other args>
+bin/polyphemus run_job <workflow> <job_name> <config_id> <version_number>

-### Language

-- Configs/Params: These are key value pairs that a *user* sets as the initial input for the ETL jobs.
-These can be configured in a UI by user in polyphemues, or by a simple json file that is then stored in db table.
-Things like metis directories, etc...

-- Secrets: These are key value pairs that a *user* sets needed to run the ETL job.
-Things like ssh credentials, sftp credentials, etc.

-- Workflow state: These are are values that the *workflow* and *jobs* generates for a given run.
-Things like how many files were updated, etc. Each workflow has it's own db table.

-- Workflow meta-data: These are values that *argo* (or another orchestrator) generates for a given run.
-Things like how long the workflow took to run, failures, retries, etc. We can fetch this from argo.
-Argo generates a unique id for each run.

-### Polyphemus

-#### ETL Jobs
+### ETL Jobs

 ETL jobs use the polyphemus database for:

-1. To retrieve configs for a workflow.
+1. To retrieve configs for a workflow from the `configs` table.
 2. To manage pipeline state in the `runs` table.

 The ETL jobs achieve this by using the Polyphemus client to make API calls.

-#### Run metadata
+### Run metadata

-There is a command called `WriteRunMetadata` that is used to write runtime metadata to the `run_metadata` table.
+There is a command called `RecordOrchestratorMetadata` that is used to write runtime metadata to the `runs` table.
-We use an argo onExit hook to run this once the workflow has completed.
+We use an argo onExit hook to run this once the workflow has completed or exited for any reason.

+### Run intervals

+There is a column in the `runtime_configs` table called `run_interval`.
+This is used to determine how often the workflow should be run.

+WIP -> We can probably write some code and use CronWorkflows to manage this.

 ### State management